 - Line two baking sheets with parchment paper

 - Whisk together flour, salt and baking soda in a separate bowl and set aside

 - Cream butter and sugars together until fluffy.

 - Add eggs one at a time and then the vanilla extract until thoroughly combined.

 - Stir in the potato chips, then the chocolate chips, then the dried blueberries.

 - Form cookie dough into small balls with your hands and press them down on the cookie sheet, flattening the shape.

-- Bake for about 10 minutes or until edges start to turn golden brown.
+- Bake for about 10 minutes or until the edges start to turn golden brown.

 - Remove from oven, transfer to a wire rack to cool.